-The COVID-19 pandemic has had a material adverse impact on our business, financial condition and results of operations by decreasing and delaying substantially all procedures performed using our products, and we expect the pandemic to continue to have a material adverse impact on our business, financial condition and results of operations for the foreseeable future.
-Similar to the general trend in elective and other surgical procedures, the number of procedures performed using our products has decreased substantially as healthcare organizations across the globe have prioritized the treatment of patients with COVID-19 or have altered their operations to prepare for and respond to the pandemic.
+The COVID-19 pandemic has resulted in public health responses including travel bans, social distancing requirements, quarantines, stay-at-home orders and other significant measures, which have delayed clinical trials and FDA operations and adversely impacted the number of procedures performed using our products.
 In the markets in which we operate, elective, specialty and other procedures and appointments have been suspended or canceled to avoid non-essential patient exposure to medical environments and potential infection with COVID-19 and to focus limited resources and personnel capacity toward the treatment of COVID-19 patients.
+As a result, we have experienced a material adverse impact on our business, financial condition and results of operations from a decrease and delay of procedures involving our products.